ceph/ceph/doc/dev/index.rst

 Since testing in the cloud is done using the `ceph-workbench ceph-qa-suite`_ tool, you will need to install that first.
-It is designed to be installed via Docker, so if you don't have Docker running on your development machine, take care of that first.
+It is designed to be installed via Docker, so if you do not have Docker running on your development machine, take care of that first.
 You can follow `the official tutorial <https://docs.docker.com/engine/installation/>`_ to install if you have not installed yet.